2023 Best Psychology Schools in Pennsylvania

 Psychology majors at W&J take out an average of $27,000 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $396, assuming that the borrower is on a 10-year repayment plan.

-Saint Joseph’s University ranked #9 on this year’s Best Psychology Schools in Pennsylvania list.
-St. Joe's is a medium-sized private not-for-profit school located in the city of Philadelphia.
+Saint Joseph’s University landed the #9 spot in the 2023 rankings for the best psychology programs.
+St. Joe's is a moderately-sized private not-for-profit school located in the city of Philadelphia.

 The average amount in student loans that psychology majors at St. Joe's take out is $27,000.
 The average monthly payment of a loan this size is about $766, assuming that the borrower is on a 10-year repayment plan.